UniversalDependencies/docs/_ka/index.md

 * The UD_Georgian treebanks use all main inflectional FEATS tags except of [Gender](https://universaldependencies.org/u/feat/Gender.html), [NounClass](https://universaldependencies.org/u/feat/NounClass.html) and [Definite](https://universaldependencies.org/u/feat/Definite.html).
   * Nouns have inherent Animacy and inflect for Number (singular or plural) and Case (nominative, ergative, dative, genetive, instrumental, essive (adverbial) and vocative).
   * Adjectives in the majority of cases agree with nouns (in both attributive and predicative position) with respect to Case.
 Many adjectives inflect for Degree (diminutive, positive, comparative, superlative), Case and Number.
-  * Numerals agree with nouns (in both attributive and predicative position) with respect to Case and inflect for Case and very rarely for Number: ორი 'two in Singular' -> ორნი 'two in Plural'.
+  * Numerals agree with nouns (in both attributive and predicative position) with respect to Case and inflect for Case and very rarely for Number: ორი *ori* 'two in Singular' -> ორნი *orni* 'two in Plural'.
   * Many pronouns agree with nouns with respect to Case and inflect for Case and Number.
 Some types of pronouns (personal, demonstrative and possessive pronouns) reflect Person (1, 2, 3).

 ##### Verbal Features